Etihad’s new livery: everything you need to know about it (and more)

 etihad logo

 Did you know that the Etihad logo features a drop shadow when applied to the aircraft?
 I didn’t.
-Just another neat little detail I learned as I was creating the graphics for this article!
+Just another neat little detail I learned as I was creating the graphics for this overview.

 Looking at this livery on the 787-9, it’s likely that the designers started in the vertical stabilizer and worked their way down into the fuselage.
 The triangular shapes are almost pixel-like, which leads me to believe that this design started out as a computer-generated series of abstract facets and triangles.
 It was only after they had something to work with that they manually went in and adjusted the shapes to flow correctly into the rest of the aircraft.